 National Renewable Energy Laboratory

-The National Renewable Energy Laboratory (NREL) is dedicated to renewable energy and energy efficiency technology research and development (R&D).
+The National Renewable Energy Laboratory (NREL) is the only national laboratory dedicated solely to renewable energy and energy efficiency technology research and development.
 NREL's world-class scientists, researchers, and analysts are devoted to a full range of R&D activities that move these technologies from the laboratory to the marketplace, and ultimately, into our homes, businesses, and vehicles.